It’s the new buzz word in health and nutrition but how many of us actually know what it is, what it does, and why it matters?

 The human microbiome is virtually an organ itself.
-It is the word we use to describe the vast array of bacteria, viruses and fungi found in the human body and as a population, it’s HUGE and it’s COMPLEX!
-Roughly 100 Trillion microbes¹, so it’s actually more complex than the human genome itself.
+It is the word we use to describe the vast array of bacteria, viruses and fungi found in the human body and as a population, it’s HUGE and it’s COMPLEX, made up of roughly 100 Trillion microbes(1).

 Most of our body’s microbes live in our gut.
 What is really interesting and important about the human microbiome is what it does!